Web Store

 (Eriogonum fasciculatum)

 Shrubby evergreen perennial grows to 1' - 3' tall and 4' wide.
 Wiry flower stalks are branched near the top and bear several clusters at the ends of the branches.
-Cream colored flower clusters are usually so numerous they cover the plant from spring through summer and into fall.
+Cream-colored flower clusters are usually so numerous they cover the plant from spring through summer and into fall.
 Due to its long flowering period, CA buckwheat is an excellent insectory plant that provides nectar sources for beneficial insects.
 Sun to some shade.
 Drought tolerant.
 Found on dry slopes in coastal scrub, chaparral, desert woodland & desert scrub below 2700'.

 Great Valley Gumplant